-7.7.1 Updating the Periodically Lake Shore provides updates to instrument firmware.
+7.7.1 Updating the Firmware

+Periodically Lake Shore provides updates to instrument firmware.
 The files for these updates can be downloaded from our website.
-Use MeasureLINK[TM] to load the updated firmware into the instrument.
+Use MeasureLINKTM for the 240 Series to load the updated firmware into the instrument.
 See section 4.3.3.